 Jessica Kester received her MA in writing from DePaul University in 2006.
 Currently, she is a professor of English in the School of Humanities and Communication and the Quanta-Honors College at Daytona State College.
 Her doctoral work in Texts & Technology centers on composition studies, specifically the affordances of social media in first-year writing; how students transfer their writing skills and knowledge; the politics of literate practices; and Writing about Writing pedagogy.
 Jessica also co-founded and currently coordinates a Writing Across the Curriculum and Writing in the Disciplines Program (WAC/WID) at Daytona State College and serves as poetry editor for the Journal of Florida Studies, a born-digital interdisciplinary, peer-reviewed academic journal about the idea and place that is Florida.

-Daniel J. King is designing a casual video game called Field of Cures, which explores ethical issues in pharmaceutical drug development.
-For his dissertation, he plans to use this game to run an experiment testing the persuasiveness of emotional expression in non-embodied virtual agents.
-He is also producing a Game Studies podcast with two fellow T&T students.
+Daniel J. King is designing a serious casual video game called Field of Cures, which presents a simple model of Mendelian genetic inheritance, argues for biodiversity conservation, and explores ethical issues in pharmaceutical drug development.
+For his dissertation, he plans to conduct participatory design research into how to implement freemium monetization mechanics ethically.
 Before coming to UCF, Daniel completed his Master’s Degree in Writing at Nova Southeastern University in 2015.
-He is a part-time student and a full-time content writer for a digital marketing company.
+He is a part-time student and a full-time project manager for a digital marketing company.

 MA English Rhetoric and Composition, Colorado State Univ, 2015